coolgradient/cg-de-assignment/de_assignment/ASSIGNMENT.md

 Interview Hands-on Assignment (2 to 3 hours)

 #Preresequites:
--dbt installed on your local machine or use dbt cloud -sign up for snowflake trail: https://signup.snowflake.com/
+-dbt installed on your local machine or use dbt cloud, we prefer you to install and use https://cursor.com/ --for installing dbt see: https://docs.getdbt.com/docs/core/installation-overview --when working with dbt we suggest you to use the dbt power user extention: https://open-vsx.org/extension/innoverio/vscode-dbt-power-user

+-sign up for snowflake trail account and write down your login credentials: https://signup.snowflake.com/

+--dbt configured, fill in your snowflake connection credentials profiles.yml and place it at the right location

 #Repo / DWH Layers Overview (What & Why)
-Note that this is and EXTENTION, more layered apprach of the so called 'medaillion architecture'
+Note that our architecture is an EXTENTION, more layered apprach of the so called 'medaillion architecture'

 #The DWH Layers in this repo are:
 0_lnd — Landing: Ingest-only raw data; preserve source fidelity, minimal coercion.
 Why: auditability and decoupled ingest.